 The answer to your question depends in part on the scope of the role you are envisioning.
 I have long experience with businesses in your size range, and often the CFO at that level involves not only finance, but some combination of HR, Legal and Administrative services.
-If you are interested, I would be happy to talk to you about this in more depth; please e-mail me at Randy [dot] MillerCFOedge [dot] com and we can set up a time.

 As someone who runs a part-time consulting firm, you probably need a full-time CFO and a HR consultant.

 Full time, because your doing $60 mil, and you should be having more than enough issues to warrant the full-time hours of a CFO (you already know you need a CFO).